RemiBou/remibou.github.io/_posts/2018-6-22-Using-Mediatr-on-Aspnetcore2.1-Week-25.md

 In a web application / rpc via http api / rest api the command are launched by a GET.
 The only exception being for technical reason (request too big).
 It's a GET so the user is able to get this query result whenever he wants to.

 ### Why split this that way :
 - Decoupling : by splitting your domain in two part where there was one, you can make them much more independant.
 The read model will always be coupled to the write model, at least when you'll update it, but the write model won't care how you read the data it'll just try to be as coherent as possible and follow the business expert view of it (CQRS is tighly linked to DDD in my point of view).
+The raising of domain event will make the write model totally ignore about the read model.
 - Domain following : it's very important to have a code base as close as possible to what the domain expert think.
 Domain expert don't think database rows (CRUD), they think actions (command) and end user screens (queries).
 - Performance : if you store both domain in a data store optimised for it, you'll be able to get better performance.
 For instance you store the write model on a RDMS so you are sure that your system state is coherent and you can store the read model on a NoSQL database (like Redis) because you don't want to execute 150 joins when you want to display some data to the user.
 The read model is updated everytime something happens on the write model via event so the write model completly ignores what it is supposed to update.